Woolwich Dockyard: Administration of the dockyard

 From 1630 until 1688 the Master Shipwright was the key official at the dockyard until the introduction of resident commissioners by the Navy Board after which he became deputy to the resident commissioner.
 The Commissioner of the Navy at Woolwich Dockyard held a seat and a vote on the Navy Board in London.
-In 1748 the dockyard was managed directly by the Navy Board,.
+In 1748 the dockyard was managed directly by the Navy Board.
 In 1832 the post of commissioner was replaced by the post of captain-superintendent, who was invested with the same power and authority as the former commissioners, "except in matters requiring an Act of Parliament to be submitted by the Commissioner of the Navy".
-On 5 September 1971 all Flag Officers of the Royal Navy holding positions of Admiral Superintendents at Royal Dockyards were restyled as Port Admirals.